What Are the Steps to Take If My Contractor License Is at Risk in Florida

 Early strategic review often reduces overall exposure and preserves available options.

-Kafrouni Law, PLLC represents Florida contractors in DBPR complaints, investigations, probable cause proceedings, and administrative hearings before the Construction Industry Licensing Board.
+Kafrouni Law, PLLC represents Florida contractors in DBPR complaints.

 IMPORTANT LEGAL NOTICE: This publication is provided for general informational purposes only.
 It does not constitute legal advice and does not create an attorney-client relationship.Regulatory matters involving contractor licensure are governed by Chapters 455, 489, and 120, Florida Statutes, the Florida Administrative Code, and applicable Construction Industry Licensing Board rules.Outcomes depend on the specific facts, procedural posture, evidentiary record, and applicable law.